arras-energy/gridlabd-old/docs/Module/Powerflow/Solver configuration.md

     on_dump <event-handler>
 ~~~

-The `on_dump` parameter enables external calls when a problem is presented to the NR solver.
+The `on_dump` parameter enables external calls when a problem is presented to the formal solver.
 The bus and branch dumps are performed before the `on_dump` command is executed.

 ## logfile
 ~~~